anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Impossibilities are merely things which we have not yet learned.
+Quote: Do not wait for leaders; do it alone, person to person.

-By: Charles W. Chesnutt
+By: Mother Teresa